AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-10-11-undoing-changes-in-git.md

 ---
-title: 5 Ways to Undo Changes in Git
+title: 6 Ways to Undo Changes in Git
 description: If you ever find yourself in a sticky situation with git, don't panic.
-Here are five simple ways you can undo changes in git and clean up your commit history.
+Here are six simple ways you can undo changes in git and clean up your commit history.
 keywords: [undo changes in git, git]
 tags: [dev, git, github]
 comments_id: 60